Virtuant/katacoda-scenarios/ansible/03-ansible-inventory/step3.md

 `cat playbook.yml`{{execute}}

 4\.
 Okay!
-Now, you are ready to run the playbook, use the `ansible-playbook` command with the inventory file `myhosts`:
+Now, you are ready to run the playbook using the `ansible-playbook` command with the inventory file `myhosts`:

 `ansible-playbook -i 'myhosts,' playbook.yml`{{execute}}